-Estimated Number of Housing Units Occupied by Low- or Moderate-Income Families with LBP Hazards
+Estimated Number of Housing Units Occupied by Low or Moderate Income Families with LBP Hazards

 As shown in the table above, an estimated 509 owner occupied, and 404 renter occupied housing units in Round Rock were constructed before 1980 and have children under the age of 6 living in them.
 If these units contain a proportionate share of persons in poverty as the City proportion overall (8% of families with children live in poverty in Round Rock), then 41 owner occupied and 32 renter occupied housing units in Round Rock could be occupied by low-income families with children that could contain lead based paint hazards.
+The City of Round Rock CDBG program has procedures in place to comply with the Residential Lead Based Paint Hazard Reduction Act.
+These procedures include notification, identification, and treatment (if necessary).